coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-postman.md

 ![set-boy-postman](../../static/img/rpc/postman/rpc-psotman-6.png)
 </p>

-7. Once the `Send` button is hit, you'll get back a response in JSON with all the information we wanted about the transaction whose hash we passed in the request.
+7. Once the `Send` button is clicked, you'll receive a response in JSON with all the information requested about the transaction whose hash was passed in the request.
 <p align="center" style={{zoom:"40%"}}>
 ![response-postman](../../static/img/rpc/postman/rpc-psotman-7.png)
 </p>